 Auditions are normally held in August/September and in January of each season.

-On joining the choir you will be given a short introductory information pack which helps to set the scene.
+On joining the choir you will be given introductory information which helps to set the scene.
 And we will be organizing workshops and vocal training along the way so that you can get full enjoyment from every rehearsal.
 Other resources and assistance will be available as appropriate to help you.

 Here’s what some recent members have to say: